 To accommodate the rail line, both the buffer and trail width have been reduced in width, a design change that remains consistent on Shilshole Avenue NW, where there will be an even more complex streetscape to navigate as a result of two different parking configurations.

-There will also be a variety of crossings and intersections trail users will need to be aware of.
+Trail users will need to be aware of a variety of tricky crossings and intersections.
 An aerial rendering from SDOT of the segment where the trail connects between NW 45th Street and Shilshole Avenue NW illustrates how the new plans intend to use green paint, buffers, and trail markers, to help keep trail users safe.

 However, the changes have not come without sacrifice.
 The narrower trail width could lead to trail crowding during peak hours.
 Additionally, the loss of the three planned signalized crossings will make connections into the heart of Ballard more complicated.

 A side by side comparison of the 2017 plan versus the new redesign casts the extent of the scaling back into relief.
 For example, a new traffic signal at 17th Avenue NW has been replaced with an all way stop, and curb bulbs and protective fencing have been removed.
 On the positive side, the decision to leave the rail tracks in their current configuration does, however, eliminate the need for a planned for trail crossing.